pilot2254/contrast-bot/data/README.md

 This directory is for storing .json data.
 If you want to reset your data, simply stop the bot and delete .json files in this directory.

-This is how it should look like:
+This is how it should look like after using certain commands for the first time:
 ```
 data/
 ├── README.md           # This File